tevin528/tevin528/README.md

 - 👋 Hi, I’m @tevin
 - 👀 I’m interested in not dying.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning PHP.
 - 💞️ I’m looking to collaborate on <b> nothing. </b>
 - 📫 How to reach me <i> tevinjc528@gmail.com </i>